 Jeans tag sizing is often more myth than reality.
 So please do not think that just because your brand X jeans are tagged at, say, 32 that they actually measure 32" around the waist or that you will wear tag 32 in Iron Heart (or other brands).
 Buying a pair of jeans that does not fit is disappointing for everyone involved, so please follow our sizing and measuring advice here.
 And please contact us if you would like any help choosing the fit you want and determining the size you need.

 Which does mean that there are often small variations in size from the published measurement table and between jeans of the same model number and tag size.
-If any particular measurements are very important to you, please drop us an email or make a note in your order.
+If any particular measurement is very important to you, please drop us an email or make a note in your order.

 Any jean with 634 in the model number.
 This is where it all started for Iron Heart and we consider the 634 to be our "signature" cut.
 Loosely based on a 1966 Levi’s 501, it is a straight cut jean with a medium rise and slight taper from the knee to the hem.